-A minimum GPA of 3.0/4.0 must be maintained to progress in the master's program.
-If a student receives a grade of C in one master's core course and still has a cumulative GPA of 3.0, the student will be placed on academic probation.
-While on academic probation, students may enroll in additional master's core courses.
+A minimum GPA of 3.0/4.0 must be maintained to progress in the graduate programs.
+If a student receives a grade of C in one master's or DNP core course and still has a cumulative GPA of 3.0, the student will be placed on academic probation.
+While on academic probation, students may enroll in additional core courses.
 A second grade of C in a core course will result in dismissal from the program.